 WIC checks are accepted by most chain stores and many local neighborhood stores.
 The staff at your WIC agency can help you find stores in your area that accept WIC checks.
 You can use coupons and store savings cards when buying WIC foods

 Checks can only be used at WIC approved Farmers' Markets.
 Three checks will be issued to be used from June through October.
 Participants can use these checks to purchase fresh, unprepared, locally grown fruits, vegetables, and fresh cut cooking herbs from farmers in the program.
-The $5 checks cannot be split between farmers.

 Breastfeeding is good for both mothers and babies. more WIC supports and promotes breastfeeding among its participants and provides breastfeeding education as part of its parent and child nutrition services.

 Contact your local WIC Offices with any problems or complaints.

 WIC cannot replace lost or stolen checks.
 Protect them as you would cash or personal checks.